-- How did they respond to the outage?
+- How did they respond?

 Fun fact: On most host’s terms and conditions page, they state that scheduled maintenance does not count towards their uptime guarantee.
 You can advertise a 99.99% guarantee, then have as much downtime as you want as long as it’s scheduled.

 How does NameHero’s uptimes compare to other hosts?

 - Hostinger’s status page usually has alarming amounts of maintenance/downtimes.

 - A2’s major outage was over 2 weeks.
 At that point, their response doesn’t mean much.

 - SiteGround’s DNS was blocked for 4 days.
 On Twitter, they said “there is no blocking on our end” but 2 days later, said they fixed it.
 They never advised customers to move to an external DNS.
 Google rankings dropped and some websites completely disappeared from search results.
 And SiteGround doesn’t have an uptime status page on their website either.

 NameHero’s support is awesome, but something you should experience yourself.
 They have phone, live chat, and tickets, and are always been super helpful without insisting on upgrades.

 6. VPS Plans Are Too Expensive